Course Recording

 (17:31)

-1. When starting pastoral ministry, we face many problems encountered by those we minister to.
+- When starting pastoral ministry, we face many problems encountered by those being ministered to.
 How do we provide specific guidance and advice?
-Or should we focus on providing spiritual principles and guidance as much as possible, especially in areas we are not familiar with?
+Or should we primarily offer spiritual principles and guidance?
+Because there are some areas we are not familiar with.
 (David)

 (21:28)

-1. For newcomers still in the observation period, who are enthusiastically involved in ministry in their original church and have confused understanding of the truth, when should we correct them?
+- For newcomers still in the observation period, who are still enthusiastically involved in ministry in their original church and have confused understanding of the truth, when should we correct them?
 (Yue E)

 (24:01)

-1. Teacher, in pastoral ministry, when we see that someone's situation is difficult and feel sympathetic, standing in their shoes and thinking they are really having a hard time, is this being overly sentimental?
+- Teacher, in pastoral ministry, when we see that the other person's situation is difficult and not easy, and then we stand in their shoes, feeling that they are indeed having a hard time, is this sentimentality?
 (Xue Lian)

 (27:37)

-1. A lamb is fearful, concerned about face, and always seeks approval from others, which prevents her from doing her job well and even leads to mistakes, causing severe setbacks in her confidence.
-How can we help her build confidence and resolve this pressure?
+- A lamb is afraid, concerned about face, always wanting to be approved by others, unable to do things well at work, and even making mistakes, leading to a severe loss of confidence.
+How can we help the lamb build confidence and resolve this pressure?
 (Yue E)

 (30:08)

-1. We know that we should be united with our pastors, and seeking them out when we encounter problems can indeed help us grow quickly.
-However, we often find many reasons not to seek them out, only doing so when we can't bear it anymore.
-How can we break through this and seek our pastors in everything?
+- We know that we should be united with the pastor, and seeking the pastor when encountering problems can indeed help us grow quickly.
+However, we often find many reasons not to seek the pastor, only seeking the pastor when we really cannot bear it.
+How can we break through and seek the pastor in everything?

 (33:14)